AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/solving-problems/integrated-mode.md

 2. Go to *Advanced settings* and select *Operating mode*.

-3. Switch to *Compatibility mode with AdGuard*.
+3. Switch to *Integrated mode*.
 Done!